bdadachev/review_analysis/README.md

 ## Deploying on Apache

-Install Apache (tested with version 2.4), then add the following to the config file (/etc/apache2/apache2.conf on my Ubuntu):
+Install Apache (tested with version 2.4), then customize and add the following to the config file (/etc/apache2/apache2.conf on my Ubuntu):
 ```
 WSGIScriptAlias / /PATH/TO/CUSTOMIZE/src/web/wsgi.py
 WSGIPythonPath /PATH/TO/CUSTOMIZE/src